-CS222 Advanced Operating Systems
+CS222 Advanced Operating Systems 4 CR

 This course trains students in the installation, configuration and administration of Network Operating Systems.
 This course focuses on installing a Windows Domain controller using Active Directory in the Windows Server environment.
-Course offered On Campus.
 Prerequisite: CS112 or CS121.
+Course offered on campus.